 The County of Marin's yearly budgets for the fiscal years 2000 through 2017 are available below.

-On June 7, 2016, the Board of Supervisors will review the Proposed Budget as an interim spending plan for the new fiscal year that begins on July 1.
-Public hearings were held on June 20 and 22, 2016 in the Board chambers before the Board adopted the Final Budget.
+On June 7, 2016, the Board of Supervisors reviewed the Proposed Budget for the new fiscal year that began on July 1, 2016.
+Public hearings were held on June 20 and June 22, 2016 in the Board chambers before the Board adopted the Final Budget.

-On June 2, 2015, the Board of Supervisors reviewed the Proposed Budget as an interim spending plan for the new fiscal year that begins on July 1.
+On June 2, 2015, the Board of Supervisors reviewed the Proposed Budget for the fiscal year that began on July 1, 2015.
 Public hearings were held on June 15 and 17, 2015 in the Board chambers before the Board adopted the Final Budget.

 The FY 2015-16 Budget and Performance Plan Workshop was held in April 2015.
 For more information, please see the Board letter summary and the departmental performance plans for FY 2014-16.
 This public workshop plays an important role in the County’s budget development process.